sooriyaarachchi/pybites.github.io-src/content/pycon-2018.md

 <br>
 ##Balancing Talks and Activities

 There was an absolute smorgasboard of talks going on during the Conference Days.
-Unfortunately, there were also Open Sessions to attend as well PyBites duties to fulfill at the same time.
+Unfortunately, there were also Open Spaces to attend as well PyBites duties to fulfill at the same time.

 With PyCon, you're going to need to prioritise.
 Talks are wonderful but they're also available online (check [this year's talks here](https://www.youtube.com/channel/UCsX05-2sVSH7Nx3zuk3NYuQ)) so I found that I didn't need to fill my schedule with talk after talk.

-Given the talks were online, I ended up participating in more Open Sessions than actual Talks.
+Given the talks were online, I ended up participating in more Open Spaces than actual Talks.
 That said, I'm looking forward to a good YouTube session to watch the talks I missed out on!

 <br>
-##Open Sessions
+##Open Spaces

-Open Sessions ROCK.
+Open Spaces ROCK.
 They're small form, themed group sessions where you sit around with other interested parties and discuss the aforementioned theme.
 Generally the person who created the session will lead the discussion but it ends up being a bit of a free for all.
 Not in a bad way either!
 The spirited discussion and knowledge dumped by participants was wonderful.

 I attended an awesome session on AR/VR in Python that was run by [Christian Medina](https://twitter.com/tryexceptpass).
 The discussion was invaluable as participants discussed Unity 3D and the Unreal Engine and how we could possibly interact with them using Python.
 I also got some great ideas on using OpenCV for non-game related purposes that interest me.